riferrei/pacman-with-elasticsearch/README.md

    </table>
 </center>

-In order to deploy the game you first need to create a deployment on https://www.elastic.co/cloud[Elastic Cloud].
+In order to deploy the game you first need to create a deployment on [Elastic Cloud](https://www.elastic.co/cloud/).
 Elastic Cloud is required here for three reasons.
 Firstly because it is where the data will be stored.
 An Elastic Cloud deployment contains a functional Elasticsearch cluster which is used as the data store for the events.
 Secondly because it allows you to focus on the application code without wasting time with infrastructure plumbing.